In this section

 Responsibilities include but are not limited to:

-- Proactive and responsive regular contact for individualized academic coaching to ensure students have access to personal connection, accurate academic information, degree planning, registration, support, guidance and advocacy
+• Proactive and responsive regular contact with students as needed for personal and academic coaching to ensure students have access to personal connection opportunities, accurate academic information, guidance and advocacy

-- Individualized approach to degree planning and registration each semester
+• Individualized approach to planning and registration for each semester, honoring each student’s unique goals, finances and needs

-- Coach Exploratory Studies students toward uncovering their major selection within 30 credits
+• Coach students toward exploring their goals and interests to facilitate selection of a major within 30 credits

 Student Success Coaching

-- Drop in help, midterm grade outreach, on-status outreach, alert outreach, etc.
+• Drop in help, midterm grade outreach, on-status outreach, alert outreach

-- Collaboratively support programming for student success & retention
+• Collaboratively support programming for student success, skill building, and retention

 Teaching